magento/devdocs/src/extensions/amazon-sales/release-notes/index.md

 -  {:.fix}Fixes and improvements
 -  {:.bug}Known issues

+See [Upcoming Releases](https://devdocs.magento.com/release/) for versioning, support, and compatibility.

 ### v4.1.0

-Amazon Sales Channel 4.1.0 is compatible with version 2.3.x of {{site.data.var.ce}}, {{site.data.var.ee}}, and {{site.data.var.ece}}.
+Amazon Sales Channel 4.1.0 is compatible with versions 2.3.x of {{site.data.var.ce}}, {{site.data.var.ee}}, and {{site.data.var.ece}}.
 This version of Amazon Sales Channel includes user-interface enhancements, along with minor bug fixes.

--  {:.new}<!--4247, 4230-->Changed the requirements for creating Magento orders when Amazon orders are set to import.
-If an order contains an item that is not matched to a catalog item, does not have available stock, or is disabled in the catalog, no Magento order is created.
-This change was made to correct a variety of order import issues.
-See [Managing Orders](https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/managing-orders.html).
+-  {:.new}<!--4247, 4230-->Changed the order import process to align with Magento order requirements.
+These changes correct issues that prevented Magento from creating the corresponding order for an imported order.
+See [Managing Orders](https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/managing-orders.html) for information on order blockers and solutions.

+   This change also adds order information in the _Order Notes_ column of the redesigned _Amazon Orders_ table to let the merchant know there is an issue with the order import.

 -  {:.new}<!--CHAN-CHAN-4167, 4297, 4311, 4312, 4324-->Updated the _Recent Orders_ section of the store dashboard and added a new _All Orders_ feature that shows all Amazon orders, including the addition of filters and the use of pagination for viewing more orders.
-See [Store Dashboard](https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/amazon-store-dashboard.html) and [Amazon Orders](https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/managing-orders.html).
+See [Store Dashboard](https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/amazon-store-dashboard.html).

 -  {:.new}<!--CHAN-4013-->Updated product condition parameters to align with the [Amazon Renewed]( https://sell.amazon.com/programs/renewed.html) program.
 See [Amazon Renewed]( https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/renewed-products.html).